"When you hear hoof beats, think horses, not zebras."

 It began when founder Jared Heyman witnessed his own sister go through three years of decline as she struggled with an undiagnosed illness.
 That very experience is the inspiration behind the beauty of CrowdMed.

 First, the website helps you build an anonymous medical case.
 It guides you during every step along the way.
 Your case will include everything from your symptoms to the diagnoses you have eliminated.
 Once you pay a $50 deposit and an optional incentive, medical detectives will suggest various diagnoses.
 Ultimately, these detectives will vote on the suggestions, and an algorithm will help you determine the most likely diagnosis.
-You can then take these results to your doctor and discuss a diagnosis.
+You can then take these results to your doctor and get an official diagnosis.

 There are also a number of tools in place that help ensure that CrowdMed is a supportive, helpful website.